 Sioux City Journal.
 March 1, 2019

-X Path, the Educational Enhancement Program (EEP), and Adventure are all programs that allow students with unique interests and needs an opportunity to gain unique opportunities and gain more experience earlier on in college.
+X Path, the Educational Enhancement Program (EEP), and Adventure are all programs that allow students with unique interests and needs an opportunity to gain unique opportunities and gain more experience earlier on in university.

 “We are reaching out to different populations of students with these programs,” said Dr. William Deeds, provost at Morningside.
 “We expect these programs to increase the diversity of our student body in many ways, and that’s good for all of our students.”

 X Path was designed as Morningside’s version of undecided.
 It gives students the ability to explore and consider their future, but the difference is that it offers a structured process to explore interests and ideas that matter to the student, said Dr. Alden Stout, associate vice president of academic affairs at Morningside.

 “At other schools, students who are undecided on a major may be left to their own devices to figure it out,” Stout said.
 “We are actually giving them a very guided and structured path to help them effectively figure out what they want to do to be successful both in university and in their careers.”